fenz85/PasswordPusher/docs/promise.md

 **2. An Accessible and Easy to Deploy Application**

-PWSend is by origins an [opensource application](https://github.com/pglombardo/PasswordPusher) that is often forked, modified and deployed internally (and externally) at various organizations.
+SafePass is by origins an [opensource application](https://github.com/pglombardo/PasswordPusher) that is often forked, modified and deployed internally (and externally) at various organizations.
 This is great and as always I'll continue to support this as I've done in the past.

 As of June 2021, we now have [automated docker builds](https://hub.docker.com/u/pglombardo) and support a [large number of deployment targets](https://github.com/pglombardo/PasswordPusher#-run-your-own-instance).